 Your patients count on you.
 You can count on us

-96% of patients pay less than $50 with most patients paying less than $10
+100% of prescriptions cost patients less than $50 with most patients paying less than $10

 †Percentage is based upon claims data including those where copay card was used.

 ‡Patient out-of-pocket costs can vary throughout the year depending on which phase of the Part D benefit they are currently in.
 Medicare Part D drug coverage is divided into 4 phases, each with a different cost-sharing amount.
 Those phases are 1) Deductible, 2) Initial coverage, 3) Coverage gap, 4) Catastrophic.